PALEO PROTEIN TRUFFLES (TM) & DIETING CAVEMEN

 If you want my opinion on paleo diets in general, I think they’re a step in the right direction.
 The food they advocate is all wholesome, nutrition-dense – and delicious!
 The popularity of paleo diets has also been good because it’s helped do away with a lot of misconceptions surrounding specific foods.
 Bacon, grass-fed butter, and coconut, for example, have gone from being largely vilified to being downright glorified in popular discourse largely thanks to paleo dieters who consume these foods aplenty for the nuutrition and metabolic benefits they pack.

-This one.
 I think it’s tasty – very tasty.
 Do I think it’s somehow ‘purer ‘ or nutritionally superior to a good whey, casein, pea, rice, or hemp protein powder?
 Nah.
 I just think it’s different.
 If you’re paleo-fexible you’ll like it.
 If you don’t ascribe to a paleo diet at all but just want to try a different powder, you’ll like it too.

 2 tablespoons coconut flour